JulietEbube1/DSA-Documentation-/README.md

 - SQL server (for querying and analysis)
 - power BI (for creating a report)
 - Ms Power Point (For presentation)

+### Data cleaning and Preparation

+In the initial phase of the data cleaning and preparation, we perform the following actions;

+1. Data loading and inspection
+2. Handling missing variables
+3. Data cleaning and formatting